Joint Registration and Conformal Prediction for Partially Observed Functional Data: Data examples

 \textbf{Example 2: prediction of maximum daily temperature.} Finally, we focus on forecasting maximum daily temperatures (MDTs) in Rhode Island.
-We use complete observations of MDT from 1950 to 2023 to predict MDT for (the remainder of) 2024, based on a partial observation from January 1 to October 15 \citep{nceiData2024}.
+We use complete observations of MDT from 1950 to 2024 to predict the amplitude and relative phase of MDT for 2025, based on a partial observation from January 1 to March 13 \citep{nceiData2024}.
 The data is shown in Figure \ref{fig::real-data-weather-forecasting}(a) with the partial observation highlighted in red.
-We apply {\tt SFCP} to both, raw data and data after smoothing using Fourier basis projection.
-Panels (b) and (c) in Figure \ref{fig::real-data-weather-forecasting} show the PIs (red) and point predictions (blue) generated by {\tt SFCP} based on raw and smoothed data, respectively.
-Overall, the proposed approach performs very well.
-Based on raw data, it generates PIs that capture the overall MDT trend as well as (local) daily fluctuations.
-Based on smoothed data, the resulting prediction band captures the global MDT trend with reasonable pointwise PI lengths.
-The 2024 MDT trend in Rhode Island has one maximum in mid-July and one minimum in late January.
+We apply {\tt SFCP} and {\tt SFCPP} to both, raw data and data after smoothing using a Fourier basis projection.
+Panels (b) and (d) in Figure \ref{fig::real-data-weather-forecasting} show the PIs (red) and point predictions (blue) for amplitude generated by {\tt SFCP} based on raw and smoothed data, respectively.
+Panels (c) and (e) show the corresponding results for relative phase generated by {\tt SFCPP}, with point predictions in blue, PIs in red and the identity warping function in green.
+Overall, the proposed approaches perform very well.
+Based on raw data, {\tt SFCP} generates PIs that capture the overall MDT trend and (local) daily fluctuations.
+Based on smoothed data, the prediction band for amplitude captures the global MDT trend with reasonable pointwise PI lengths.
+The 2025 MDT trend in Rhode Island has one maximum in mid-July and one minimum in late January.
+Relative phase predictions based on both raw and smoothed data show a small relative timing shift of 2025 MDT with respect to the historical mean, indicated by point predictions that are close to the identity warping and tight PIs.